dw-data/russian-arms-exports-africa/Readme.md

 uncertain| assessment of `No. delivered` column | binary Comments | comments made by SIPRI researchers | string, unstructured

 The chart is based on the number of orders for different weapon types, rather than the number of items ordered.
 Thus, the ranking was created by condensing the table with a pivot table on column `Weapon description` rather than on column `No. ordered`.
-During the analysis process, we tried both - with either approach, the picture does not change radically and about the same weapons rank among the top10, just in a slightly different order.
+With either approach, the picture does not change radically and about the same weapons rank among the top10, just in a slightly different order.

 Since less valuable items such as firearms can naturally be ordered in a much higher quantity than more expensive items like helicopters for example, we decided to settle on the number of orders for particular weapon systems instead, to reflect what items are often bought from Russian suppliers.

 ![](/charts/167_en_weaponsystems.png)